TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/hdinsight-create-cluster.md

     * 168.61.48.131
     * 138.91.141.162

-* These IP addresses Destination must be set at **\*:433** and a Direction of "Inbound"<br>
+* These IP addresses Destination must be set at **\*:433** and a Direction of "Inbound"
-* If your cluster is in a specific region, add the respective source IP, which is listed in the following [link](https://docs.microsoft.com/azure/hdinsight/hdinsight-extend-hadoop-virtual-network#hdinsight-ip)<br>
+* If your cluster is in a specific region, add the respective source IP, which is listed in the following [link](https://docs.microsoft.com/azure/hdinsight/hdinsight-extend-hadoop-virtual-network#hdinsight-ip)
 * If you are using either Express Route or your own custom DNS server, please follow [this link](https://docs.microsoft.com/azure/hdinsight/hdinsight-extend-hadoop-virtual-network#multinet)

 ### Resources have locks which impact cluster creation